Reporting Process and Material Sustainability Issues

 The materiality assessment process comprises four key steps:

-AOT gathered and analyzed data across all business activities—including airport services and capacity expansion at its six airports—along with the interests of its seven key stakeholder groups (customers; shareholders, investors, and analysts; business alliances; local communities and society; regulatory authorities; media; and AOT personnel) throughout the value chain.
-In addition, AOT reviewed economic, environmental, and social issues relevant to its operations to gain a comprehensive understanding of the organization’s context.
-This served as a foundation for reviewing and updating material sustainability issues.
+AOT collects and reviews information from all business activities, including airport services and capacity expansion across its six airports, as well as from its seven stakeholder groups—customers; shareholders, investors, and securities analysts; operational partners; communities and society; regulatory authorities; media; and AOT personnel—throughout the value chain.
+AOT also considers economic, environmental, and social issues relevant to its operations in order to understand its organizational context.

 AOT analyzed and identified the economic, environmental, and social impacts resulting from its business operations.
 This process covered both positive and negative impacts—whether direct or indirect—arising from various activities carried out by AOT.
 Impact identification was conducted through stakeholder engagement activities, including workshops and opinion surveys, to ensure a clear understanding of the extent to which these impacts affect stakeholders and how they align with the Sustainable Development Goals (SDGs).

 AOT developed a weighted heat map based on calculated scores for each material sustainability topic.
-This analysis incorporated benchmarking of peer companies and the review of national and international standards, trends, and assessment frameworks.
-References included the Dow Jones Sustainability Indices (DJSI), the United Nations Global Compact (UNGC), the Sustainability Accounting Standards Board (SASB), and the SET ESG Ratings.
-AOT also began preparing for the transition of its ESG assessment framework from SET ESG Ratings to FTSE Russell ESG Scores, as initiated by the Stock Exchange of Thailand.
+This analysis incorporated benchmarking of peer companies and the review of national and international standards, trends, and assessment frameworks at both national and international levels.
+These include, for example, S&P Global’s sustainability assessment under the Dow Jones Best in Class Indices, the United Nations Global Compact (UNGC), the Sustainability Accounting Standards Board (SASB), the Stock Exchange of Thailand’s sustainability assessment (SET ESG Ratings), and preparations for the Stock Exchange of Thailand’s transition toward sustainability assessments aligned with frameworks such as FTSE Russell.

 Based on AOT’s 2024 review and assessment of material sustainability issues, the issues were prioritized into three levels: Highest Priority, High Priority, and Priority.
 This categorization enables AOT to effectively plan and respond to sustainability challenges and opportunities.
 The finalized material issues were presented to the President for approval and endorsement prior to public disclosure.